ikerising12138/recipe-prediction/README.md

 we can first apply these preprocessing stpes to our data, so we can then move on to our next step: finding optimal hyperparameters.

-### Choosing Appropriate Hyperparameters
+### Choosing Appropriate Model and Hyperparameters

+Our group used `DecisionTreeClassifier` model for prediction.
+Its documentation can be found [here](https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html).

 In order to prevent overfitting and look for best parameters suitable for our `DecisionTreeClassifier` object, we will use `GridSearchCV` to perform a k-cross-fold validation procedure.
+For simplicity, we chose a k value of 5.

+After choosing from a variety of hyperparameters as inputs, GridSearchCV produced the following as the best parameters:

+{'decision_tree__criterion': 'entropy', 'decision_tree__max_depth': 3,'decision_tree__min_samples_split': 2}